 Originally, the Beaçu LNG terminal was expected to have a breakwater and offshore harbor, as shown in the drawing at left.
 However, the review by H.R.
 Wallingford determined that the sea was too rough, so the design was changed to the plan at right, and residents of Beaçu village will be displaced to make space for an in-shore harbor.

 State Budget information from the Ministry of Finance shows some of what has been budgeted and spent for the Beaçu parts of the Tasi Mane project.
-Unfortunately, the Budget Transparency Portal is not working while this page is being written, and we will add this information when it comes back up.

 La'o Hamutuk obtained this information on awarded contracts from the Procurement Portal and other sources; it is probably not complete.
 So far, nearly all the money spent on this project has gone to foreign companies, providing hardly any local employment or spinoffs.
 The Procurement Portal has been "temporarily down for maintenance" since February, so many links in the table below may not work.